robert-hh/ads1x15/readme.md

 ```
 Register is the number of the register according to the data sheet, value a 16 bit
 quantity coded accordingly.
 Reading the conversion register returns the value of
 the most recent sampling.
-Bit 15 of the config register is set when a conversion
+Bit 15 of the configuration register is set when a conversion
 is finished.

 # Sample Code